 Selecting an Ice Hockey Helmet

 The helmet is the most important piece of gear you can purchase for your child.
-Current research indicates concussions in prepubescent children can have longer lasting effects, so make sure to get a good fitting helmet.
+Current research indicates concussions in prepubescent children can have longer-lasting effects, so make sure to get a well-fitting helmet.
 My favorite is the Mark Messer project by Cascade Sports.
 The company’s patented Seven Technology has been tested for maximum compression performance.

 Don't Buy a Used Helmet

 Also, once a player has incurred a concussion, the helmet should be replaced.
 A helmet can only absorb so many hits before it starts losing its effectiveness.
 Buying a used helmet is like buying a used car without Carfax or having a mechanic check it out.
-Bottom line, don’t do it.
+The bottom line is, don’t do it.
 There is no way to know how many times the helmet has already crashed into the boards.